risk-first/website/menagerie/Boundary-Risk.md

 1. Why was this a successful strategy?
 2. Why did they stop doing this?

 Let's look at the first question then.
 Yes, it was a successful strategy.
 In the 1990s, browser functionality was rudimentary.
-Developers were _desperate_ for more features, and for more control over what appeared on their webpages.
+Developers were _desperate_ for more features, and for more control over what appeared on their web-pages.
 And, Internet Explorer was a free download (or, bundled with Windows).
 By shunning other browsers and coding just for IE, developers pushed [Boundary Risk](Boundary-Risk) to the consumers of the web pages and in return mitigated [Feature Fit Risk](Feature-Risk#feature-fit-risk): they were able to get more of the functionality they wanted in the browser.

 It's worth pointing out, _this was not a new strategy_:

  - Processor Chip manufacturers had done something similar in the tbds:  by providing features (instructions) on their processors that other vendors didn't have, they made their processors more attractive to system integrators.
 However, since the instructions were different on different chips, this created [Boundary Risk](Boundary-Risk) for the integrators.
-Intel and Microsoft were able to use this fact to build a big ecosystem around Windows running on Intel chips (so called, Wintel).
+Intel and Microsoft were able to use this fact to build a big ecosystem around Windows running on Intel chips (so called, WinTel).
  - We have two main _mobile_ ecosystems:  [Apple's iOS](https://en.wikipedia.org/wiki/IOS) and [Google's Android](https://en.wikipedia.org/wiki/Android_(operating_system)), which are both _very_ different and complex ecosystems with large, complex boundaries.
 They are both innovating as fast as possible to keep users happy with their features.
 Tools like [Xamarin](https://en.wikipedia.org/wiki/Xamarin) exist which allow you to build
  - Currently, [Amazon Web Services (AWS)](https://en.wikipedia.org/wiki/Amazon_Web_Services) are competing with [Microsoft Azure](https://en.wikipedia.org/wiki/Microsoft_Azure) and [Google Cloud Platform](https://en.wikipedia.org/wiki/Google_Cloud_Platform) over building tools for [Platform as a Service (PaaS)](https://en.wikipedia.org/wiki/Platform_as_a_service) (running software in the cloud).
-They are both racing to build new functionality, but at the same time it's hard to move from one vendor to another as there is no standardization on the tools.
+They are both racing to build new functionality, but at the same time it's hard to move from one vendor to another as there is no standardisation on the tools.
  - As we saw above, Database vendors tried to do the same thing with features in the database.
 Oracle particularly makes money over differentiating itself from competitors by providing features that other vendors don't have.
 Tom tbd provides a compelling argument for using these features thus:

 > tbd.